rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 #### 4.2.5.
 The clitic *-Gak*

-The clitic -Gak in Erzya is represented by the allomorphs %gak, %kak, %jak, and %ak.
+The clitic -Gak in Erzya is represented by the allomorphs -gak, -kak, -jak, and -ak.
 The last being not only an allegro form following a word-final velar plosive, i.e. some writers and proof-readers prefer single to double consonants, but the initial stop of the clitic is also lost after other consonants in speech, and this is reﬂected in print.